Israel has long wanted to dismantle the UN’s Palestinian refugee agency. The consequences could be disastrous for all

 In the case of UNRWA – the United Nations Relief and Works Agency for Palestine Refugees – Netanyahu would not get his wish so quickly.
 It would take another eight years.

-The Israeli parliament, or Knesset, on Monday voted through legislation to ban UNRWA from Israel and prohibit any contact between it and Israeli officials.
+The Israeli parliament, or Knesset, on October 28 voted through legislation to ban UNRWA from Israel and prohibit any contact between it and Israeli officials.
+Israel on Monday officially notified the UN that it was cancelling its 1967 agreement allowing the agency to work.
 The two laws do not mean the immediate end of the agency.
 Nor do they technically prevent it from working in the Israeli-occupied West Bank and Gaza.
 But given the near-inextricable link between the agency’s ability to function there and the Israeli authorities, they almost certainly mean the end of UNRWA’s operation as we know it.

 There are as many opinions on why UNRWA, which provides services and aid to millions of Palestinians across the Middle East, was banned as there are people to ask.